 It’s hearty without leaving you bloated and warms you right up from head to toe.
 Honestly, I could eat this soup all day long and thanks to all the healthy ingredients, I can!

 Besides the fagioli, I have recreated several of my other favorite Olive Garden meals at home.
 So far I have successfully recreated:

-I love easy one pot meals, don’t you?
-You can easily make this fagioli soup in one single pot…yay for less dishes!
+I love easy one-pot meals, don’t you?
+You can easily make this Pasta fagioli soup in one single pot…yay for less dishes!
 Plus, it smells incredible as it cooks.

-How to Add Pasta to the Fagioli Soup
+How to Add Pasta to the Pasta Fagioli Soup

 First of all, the pasta itself becomes way too mushy.
 Secondly, the pasta soaks up a lot of the soup’s broth, which makes the soup itself thick and glutenous.

 Personally, I make my pasta first, set it aside and then make the rest of the soup.
 When I’m ready to eat, I add the pasta to my bowl then pour the soup over top.